xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Where the menu is to be displayed, left or right.
+Position of the navigation menu in the top bar.

 </td></tr>